 Let the experts handle it for you

-As of 2017 the Automatic Exchange of Information (AEOI) came into force, which means that the Swiss authorities since then receive information about Swiss tax residents and their foreign investments etc. directly from foreign financial institutions and countries.
+As of 2017, the Automatic Exchange of Information (AEOI) came into force, which means that Swiss authorities receive information about Swiss tax residents and their foreign investments etc. directly from foreign financial institutions and countries.

 The first exchange took place in 2018 and the Swiss Federal Tax Administration (FTA) recently announced that it has exchanged information with 75 countries, covering approximately 3.1 million financial accounts.
 Likewise, Switzerland has received information from abroad on around 2.4 million financial accounts.

-Although the Swiss tax authorities claim that any information received under the AEOI process does no longer qualify for the "unpunished voluntary disclosure", it is still recommended to Swiss tax residents, who may suffer from gaps in their reporting for past tax years, to make a voluntary disclosure.
+Although the Swiss tax authorities claim that any information received under the AEOI process does no longer qualify for the unpunished voluntary disclosure, it is still recommended to Swiss tax residents, who may suffer from gaps in their reporting for past tax years, make a voluntary disclosure.

 Many cantons have a pragmatic approach to imposing penalties, even if they already have the relevant data gathered through the AEOI process.
 In addition, they have the flexibility on the range on penalties from one-third to three times of the evaded tax.

-A pro-active and constructive cooperation from the taxpayer creates goodwill and, even if penalties are imposed, they may more likely be found in the lower end of the range set by law.
+A proactive and constructive cooperation from the taxpayer creates goodwill and, even if penalties are imposed, they are more likely to be found within the lower end of the range set by law.

-In conclusion, we recommend individuals, who may have missed to report income or wealth for past years to disclose this in a proactive way with the relevant tax authorities.
+In conclusion, we recommend that those who missed reporting their income or wealth for past years disclose this in a proactive way with the relevant tax authorities.